awsdocs/aws-dms-user-guide/doc_source/CHAP_BestPractices.md

 In some cases, AWS DMS can encounter issues for which warnings or error messages appear only in the task log\.
 In particular, data truncation issues or row rejections due to foreign key violations are only written in the task log\.
 Therefore, be sure to review the task log when migrating a database\.
 To view the task log, configure Amazon CloudWatch as part of task creation\.

 For more information, see [Monitoring replication tasks using Amazon CloudWatch](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Monitoring.html#CHAP_Monitoring.CloudWatch)\.

+## Troubleshooting replication tasks with Time Travel<a name="CHAP_BestPractices.TimeTravel"></a>

+To troubleshoot AWS DMS migration issues, you can work with Time Travel\.
+For more information about Time Travel, see [Time Travel task settings](CHAP_Tasks.CustomizingTasks.TaskSettings.TimeTravel.md)\.

+When you work with Time Travel, be aware of the following considerations:
++ To avoid overhead on a DMS replication instance, turn on Time Travel only for tasks that need debugging\.
++ When you use Time Travel to troubleshoot replication tasks that might run for several days, monitor replication instance metrics for resource overheads\.
+This approach applies especially in cases where high transaction loads run on source databases for extended periods of time\.
+For more details, see [Monitoring AWS DMS tasks](CHAP_Monitoring.md)\.
++ When the Time Travel task setting `EnableRawData` is set to `true`, the task memory usage during DMS replication might be higher than when Time Travel isn't turned on\.
+If you turn on Time Travel for extended periods of time, monitor your task\.
++ Currently, you can turn on Time Travel only at the task level\.
+Changes to all tables are logged in Time Travel logs\.
+If you are troubleshooting for specific tables in a database with high transaction volume, create a separate task \.

 ## Changing the user and schema for an Oracle target<a name="CHAP_BestPractices.ChangeOracleSchema"></a>